-Our response to the Independent Review of the EPBC Act is now available.
+Our response to the Independent Review of the EPBC Act was released in December 2022.

 It sets out the government’s commitment to reform Australia’s environmental laws to better protect, restore and manage our unique environment.